perforce/helix-authentication-extension/docs/Administrator-Guide.md

 For **OIDC**, the user profile often includes an `email` field.
 The server extension looks for this by default because `name-identifier` defaults to `email`.
 Hopefully this value matches the `Email` field of the Perforce user spec because the server extension uses email for the `user-identifier` by default.

-If you are unsure of the contents of the user profile returned from the identity provider, enable the debug logging in either the authentication service or the server extension, and then examine the logs after attempting a login.
-With the server extension, set the `enable-logging` *instance* configuration setting to `true`, attempt a login, and look for the `log.json` file under the `server.extensions.dir` directory of the Helix depot.
-For the authentication service, set the `DEBUG` environment variable to `auth:*`, restart the service, attempt the login, and look at the output from the service (either in the console or in a pm2 log file, if you are using pm2).
+If you are unsure of the contents of the user profile returned from the identity provider, enable the debug logging in the server extension, and then examine the logs after attempting a login.
+See the [Debug logging](#debug-logging) section for instructions on how to enable debug logging in the extnsion.

 ### Allowing for non-SSO Users